Dfte/Discovery/README.md

 The first function is an implementaiton of the python nmap librairy.
 It will scan the discovered IP's either the "full" way (which means it will check for the all 65535 ports) or the "fast" way (-F nmap option).

 Depending of the services discovered it will perform a few actions.
 Actually I only took care of the HTTP/HTTPS services.
-So the script will check the SSL certificate, check for the CMS used (if there is one), check for comon important files (.git, /status, trace.axd, robots.txt).
+So the script will check the SSL certificate, check for the CMS used (if there is one), check for comon important files (.git, /status, trace.axd, robots.txt.
+If those files are found, they will be downloaded).

 <p align="center">
 <img src="https://github.com/Dfte/Discovery/blob/master/images/6.png">